Open-UAV/samples/README.md

     │       └── empty.world
     └── run_this.sh
 ```
-There are many ways to run the simulation on the OpenUAV Playground, below is one example from a remote Ubuntu box with the correct SSH keys to talk to the OpenUAV Playground server.
-The username is 'jdas' in this example, replace with your own username when trying to run on your machine.
+Shown below is an example simulation from remote Ubuntu box with the SSH keys to talk to the OpenUAV Playground server.
+The username is 'jdas', replace with your own username when trying to run on your machine.

 ```
 :~$ scp -r /home/nsf/PycharmProjects/Open-UAV/examples/leader-follower/simulation/ jdas@label.ag:~/